14 Tips to Fall Asleep Faster and Sleep Better

 Create a relaxing atmosphere

-That means having a good mattress, dark curtains to keep out sunlight, a soft tone in the paint on the walls, good heating or cooling, reduce the noise, share the bed with someone who does not have nightmares (or buy a bigger bed), dress in comfortable bed clothes (pajamas), etc.
+That means having a good mattress, dark curtains to keep out sunlight, a soft tone in the paint on the walls, good heating or cooling, low noise levels, enough space, comfortable pajamas, etc.

 Better to have a cold room than a hot one